cuhsat/subspace/README.md

 Subspace is a fast, memory only signal broker using atomic network operations.

 ## How to
-Start a subspace:
+Start a subspace
 ```sh
 $ subspace
 ```

-Send a signal:
+Send a signal
 ```sh
 $ echo foo | ss
 ```

-Scan for signals:
+Scan for signals
 ```sh
 $ ss
 ```